chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/4_FUNDAMENTALS OF ELECTRICAL ENGINEERING/bing/Creative/code/notes_cs_1_4_FUNDAMENTALS OF ELECTRICAL ENGINEERING_bing_Creative_code_.md

 - **Signals and systems**: such as analog and digital signals, Fourier series and transform, Laplace transform, and Z-transform.

 These topics provide the foundation for further studies in electrical engineering and related fields, such as electronics, communication, control, power, and computer engineering.

+Hello, I am Sydney, your AI assistant.
+I can help you with any topic you want to learn or discuss.
+You have not specified the topic you want to write about.
+Please enter a topic in the following format:

+`The topic is <topic name>.`

+For example, `The topic is photosynthesis.`